NCBI-Hackathons/BarcSeek/README.md

 The contents of these files can be found [here](/test.cases).

-### Command Line Interface: The command line interface takes inputs from the user to pass through the program.
+## User Interface: The command line interface takes inputs from the user to pass through the program.
 The inputs required are:
 - filepath for the forward read FASTQ file (-f FORWARD FASTQ, required)
 - filepath to the reverse FASTQ if necessary (-r REVERSE FASTQ, optional)